CODES

 • a body shape, or feature, of the kind depicted (e.g. very thin or very muscular) is required to use the product or service or to participate in an activity associated with the product or service;

-• those people who do not have a body shape, or feature, of the kind depicted cannot use the product or service, or
+• those people who do not have a body shape, or feature, of the kind depicted cannot use the product or service, or participate in a particular activity; or

 • those people who do not have a body shape, or feature, of the kind depicted should alter their body shape, or features, before they can use the product or service, or participate in a particular activity.